ucphhpc/migrid-user-docs/docs/sections/erda/archiving/index.rst

 DOI for public archives
 ^^^^^^^^^^^^^^^^^^^^^^
-For archives with publish enabled we also integrate access to request a Digital Object Identifier (DOI) after finalizing the archive.
-From view archive you click Register Archive DOI at the bottom to reach the central UCPH DOI registration portal.
-Typically this involves clicking through a standard UCPH login and small DOI intro dialog to get to the actual DOI metadata schema shown.
+For archives with publish enabled, we also integrate access to request a Digital Object Identifier (DOI) after finalizing the archive.
+From view archive you click "Register Archive DOI" at the bottom to reach the central UCPH DOI registration portal.
+Typically, this involves clicking through a standard UCPH login and small DOI intro dialogue to get to the actual DOI metadata schema shown.

 .. image:: /images/archives/archives-register-doi.png
    :alt: Screenshot of Digital Object Identifier registration form